-Cannabinoid hyperemesis syndrome (CHS) is characterized by severe cyclic nausea and vomiting in chronic (usually heavy) cannabis users [159].
-It is a relatively rare adverse effect, but increasing case reports have been noted with the liberalization of cannabis in several states [160].
-Individuals with CHS experience temporary relief of symptoms with hot baths or showers, and compulsive bathing is often an identifying feature (differentiating the condition from other causes of cyclic vomiting) [161].
+Cannabinoid hyperemesis syndrome (CHS) is characterized by severe cyclic nausea and vomiting in chronic (usually heavy) cannabis users [170].
+It is a relatively rare adverse effect, but increasing case reports have been noted with the liberalization of cannabis in several states [171].
+Individuals with CHS experience temporary relief of symptoms with hot baths or showers, and compulsive bathing is often an identifying feature (differentiating the condition from other causes of cyclic vomiting) [172; 173].
 Typically, patients begin with recurrent nausea and progress to intense, persistent vomiting with continued use of cannabis.

 The underlying pathogenesis of CHS is unclear, although several theories have been presented.
-One theory is that the enteric emetic effects of cannabis (e.g., decreased gastrointestinal motility) may promote emesis by over-riding the antiemetic effects mediated by the CNS [161].
+One theory is that the enteric emetic effects of cannabis (e.g., decreased gastrointestinal motility) may promote emesis by over-riding the antiemetic effects mediated by the CNS [172].
 Symptoms resolve with cessation of cannabis use; relapse to use often results in a recurrence of the syndrome.
+Early recognition of CHS is essential to prevent complications related to severe volume depletion [173].